pozzo-research-group/OT2-Course-MSE/Stock_Solution_Protocol/Gold Nanorod Synthesis.md

-﻿Gold Nanorod Synthesis
+﻿Gold Nanoparticle Synthesis

 **Objective**

-Perform gold nanorod synthesis by the seed mediated growth method and explore the experimental design space that leads to different nanostructures.
+Perform gold nanoparticle synthesis by the seed mediated growth method and explore the experimental design space that leads to different nanostructures.
 This method can be used to synthesize around 96 samples of volumes of 1300 uL.

 **Materials**